ZhiyingChen/kindergarten-allocation-solutions/README.md

 Allocation of children to kindergartens in Norway
 This is a realization of Kindergarten allocation in Norway: An integer programming approach (2021), Journal of the Operational Research Society.
+All data are simulated as stated in report.pdf.

 **Environment Deployment**